Giasofab/Capstone-Project/README.md

 # Capstone-Project
-This is a Front End Coursera project
+This is a Front End Coursera project.
+I'm just trying to figure it out.